MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install.md

 - The service account should be an administrator on the VMM server.

 >[!NOTE]
->During VMM Installation, ensure that SQL Database is not part of any Availability Group.
+>During VMM Installation, ensure that the SQL Database isn't part of any Availability Group.

 ## Run setup